QCA Principles

 How Cohort applies this principle

 Our approach to evaluation of the Board’s effectiveness is that it should be a continuous process rather than just a periodic event.
-It is my responsibility as Chairman to stimulate and orchestrate this process, consulting colleagues both individually and collectively.
-As part of the process, I must obtain the views of colleagues on my own performance.
-Evaluation should embrace at the individual level skills, personality and commitment and at the collective level processes and teamwork.
+It is the Chairman’s responsibilty to stimulate and orchestrate this process, consulting colleagues both individually and collectively.
+As part of the process, the Chairman must obtain the views of colleagues on his own performance.

 How Cohort applies this principle